+A short farm tour introduces you to life in the country.
 Watch a sheepdog demonstration and a sheep being shorn before you return on the TSS Earnslaw to Queenstown and transfer back to the hotel.

-Day 2 (B, L)
+Day 2 (B/L)

 In the picturesque Kawarau Gorge, you will a stop at the Old Kawarau Bridge, where you may see a bungy-jumper leaping from the bridge.
 Opened in 1987, this was the first commercial bungy-jumping operation in the world.

-In Dunedin, a brief sightseeing tour will introduce you to the city known as the Edinburgh of the South.
+In Dunedin, a brief sightseeing tour will introduce you to the city known as 'the Edinburgh of the South'.
 Dunedin boasts a large number of fine Edwardian stone buildings, including the stunning Railway Station and the Law Courts.

-At the quaint town of Port Chalmers, just a short distance from Dunedin, where you will re-join the ship.
+At the quaint town of Port Chalmers, just a short distance from Dunedin, you will re-join the ship.